darkweak/souin/README.md

 Souin will return at first the in-memory response when it gives a non-empty response, then the redis one will be used with same condition, or fallback to the reverse proxy otherwise.

 ### Cache invalidation
-The cache invalidation is made for CRUD requests, if you're doing a GET HTTP request, it will serve the cached response when it exists, otherwise the reverse-proxy response will be served.
+The cache invalidation is build for CRUD requests, if you're doing a GET HTTP request, it will serve the cached response when it exists, otherwise the reverse-proxy response will be served.
-If you're doing a POST, PUT, PATCH or DELETE HTTP request, the related cache GET request and the list endpoint will be dropped.
+If you're doing a POST, PUT, PATCH or DELETE HTTP request, the related cache GET request, and the list endpoint will be dropped.
 It works very well with plain [API Platform](https://api-platform.com) integration (not for custom actions at the moment) and CRUD routes.

 ## Examples